alkem-io/alkemio/docs/technical-design.md

 The key entities in the model are:
 *   **Challenge:**
     * **Hub**: where Challenges are hosted, facilitated by a hosting organization.
-    * **Challenge**: the Challenge itself, including the shared understanding, community and tracked collaboratin.
+    * **Challenge**: the Challenge itself, including the shared understanding, community and tracked collaboration.
     * **Opportunity**: a potential significant step towards the desired outcomes of the Challenge.
 Likely that multiple Opportunities are identified in the context of the Challenge, each with their own lifecycle & that need to be ranked / prioritised.
 *   **Community**:
     *   **User**: The primary way of interacting with the platform